UnacceptableBehaviour/js_canvas/test_pages/u8_fp_flock/README.md

-# Final Project - Flock of boids
+# End of Course Project 2 - Flock of boids
 JS visualization exe using canvas sketch.

 ## Steps